david088/Solar/README.md

 - [ ] As a user, I want the bot to send me private messages about the personal data
 - [ ] As a user, I want the bot to provide a list of settings that allows me to turn on and turn off tracking or reminders
 - [ ] As a user, I want the bot to store my data for future reference
+- [ ] As a user, I want the bot to create engagment posts to keep me interested
 ### Programming Languages / Technologies:
 Python, MySQL